Harbour Master tel 01308 423222 mob 07870 240636 VHF #11

 It is a very popular holiday resort on this coast and day trippers abound during summer weekends.
 The harbour was originally built for trade and ship building and its development has not been linked primarily to the fishing industry so it has not suffered the decline that other larger ports have.

 Bridport as we see it today is the result of quite a few rebuilds and extensions, the original medieval harbour being further inland closer to Bridport itself.
 The latest addition is the West Wall built in 2005 which is designed to protect the harbour from the prevailing South Westerlies and the town from flooding.

 The harbour consists of an inner, L-shaped drying basin and an outer harbour with a large slip and mooring pontoons laid out during the summer.
 Around the harbour there is a multitude of fast food outlets with open air seating.

 We have given a way point within the white sector of the lead-in light and

 ...... there are no off lying dangers along this bit of coast; your main problem will be rounding Portland Bill either before arriving from or departing for the East.
-The Weymouth and Portland Cruising Association has something to say about that:
+There is a good Yachting Monthly article about passage around the Bill at:

-Whichever way it is flowing there is seldom more than a knot at peak Spring tides.
+Whichever way it is flowing there is seldom more than a knot at peak Spring tides in the Bay

 If approaching from the West note that there is a red unlit perch close SW of the end of the West Pier (it is shown on the harbour chart but you could miss it if not looking for it- a little circle with an “R” beside it)